 Being confronted by someone else's experience of you is actually a gift.
 It may be a gift that nobody wants, but it's a gift all the same.
 Only God sees reality clearly and can sort through our innermost motives.
 Only God knows our efforts and struggles at any given moment.
 We can't even see ourselves clearly.
 We judge when compassion is appropriate, and we rationalize when confrontation is needed.
 The friction of community provides endless opportunities to affirm other people's perspectives, show compassion for their struggles, and accept their imperfect experience of us.
 It gives us access to multiple points of view, which in turn makes us wiser and more compassionate.
-No one likes what it takes to develop wisdom and compassion, but they are treasures to those who will accept them (and especially for the family and friends of those who will accept them).
+No one likes what it takes to develop wisdom and compassion, but they are treasures to those who will accept them.